- Encryption protects the contents of a computer's hard drive by encoding the data so that it cannot be read without the proper "key".

 - Prevents liability for a data breach if a computer containing sensitive data were to be lost or stolen.

-At this time, computers used by employees who have access to certain categories of data must be encrypted.
+- At this time, computers used by high risk users (employees who have access to certain categories of data) must be encrypted.

-Other computers may be encrypted at the discretion of the user or department.
+- Other existing computers may be encrypted at the discretion of the user or department.

-Eventually all campus office computers will be encrypted by default; most new computers are encrypted at the time of delivery.
+- Eventually all campus office computers will be encrypted by default; most new computers are encrypted at the time of delivery.